kannancmohan/app2-development-prototype-kafka/README.md

 1. download kafka binary from https://kafka.apache.org/downloads
 2. extract the downloaded binary and execute the commands from kafka-binary/bin folder
-3. if you are connecting to a secure kafka instance add a configuration file(kafka.properties) with connect details
+3. if you are connecting to a secure kafka instance add a configuration file(client.properties) with connect details check the sample client*.properties in infra/docker
    eg: Sample configuration file for connecting to kafka server using jaas authentication

    ```
-   #bootstarp.servers=<kafka-server-host>:<9092>
+   #bootstarp.servers=<kafka-server-host>:<9093>
    ssl.endpoint.identification.algorithm=https
    security.protocol=SASL_SSL
    sasl.mechanism=PLAIN